 • We completed a pilot mentorship program for women in STEM working at SMEs.
 We know that mentorship can be a key factor to their success.
 We are now hoping to transform the online, turnkey tool into a viable service for more SMEs;

-• Our job search program had a 75% success rate, and our internship program saw 100% of interns hired permanently;
+• Our job search program had an 83% success rate, and our internship program led to 100% of interns being hired permanently;

-• We helped train 15 youth who had serious barriers to employment learn life and work skills through a new intensive two month program.
-14 of the 15 are now successfully working in paid work placements.
+• 30 youth who had serious barriers to employment learned life and work skills through a new intensive 20-week employability program including a 12-week paid work experience.

 These are some of the many initiatives that YES undertakes in the course of a year, thanks in no small part to the generous support of people like you.